 The question, as phrased, is challenging to answer.
-This is because the stakeholders interviewed for the study did not really consider national rules as additional to the legal framework of the Grants, but rather considered national regulation as the main source of rules, which they need to comply with.
-It is instead the Grants framework which is considered something additional to the ordinary rules.
-Nevertheless, the study did allow us to identify some areas in which the national-level rules can be considered as going beyond what the Regulations require.
-In each Beneficiary States, this is related to a different element.
-We did not identify any common areas.
+The stakeholders interviewed for the evaluation did not really consider national rules as additional to the legal framework of the Grants, but rather considered national regulation as the main rules with which they need to comply.
+In contrast, the Grants framework is considered as additional to national rules.
+Nevertheless, the evaluation did allow the identification of several areas where national-level rules were considered as going beyond the requirements of the Regulations.
+However, there is variability across the different Beneficiary States with no common elements identified.

-In most cases, interviewees were not able to reflect on this question.
-They reported that it is the national framework (legislation, procedures), which is their natural environment, and it is the Grants framework, which is something additional.
+In most cases, interviewees were unable to answer this question.
+They described the national framework (legislation, procedures) as providing their natural context and the Grants framework as being additional.
 For instance, one interviewee in Poland assessed that 90% of programme implementation falls under national procedures, and only 10% under the Regulations.
-The numbers are obviously indicative, but this confirms that despite all the rules and regulations, it is rather the national context that provides most of the rules, which Grant staff at country and programme level need to comply with.
-Other specific examples are Greece and Latvia, which transfer the MCS descriptions, once they are adopted, to national law.
-This again made it difficult for interviewees to distinguish between the national and Grants framework.
+Another specific example is that of Greece, which transfers the MCS descriptions, once they are adopted, to national law, which made it difficult for interviewees to distinguish between the national and Grants framework.

-Areas in which the national-level rules can be considered to go beyond what the Regulations require were country-specific.
-We did not identify common areas.
-Each of them applies to a different element.
+There were individual examples of national-level rules going beyond the requirements of the Regulations, but these were country-specific.
 For example, Greece and Estonia have online systems (which are also used also for the EU funds) that the POs are obliged to use in parallel with the GRACE system8.
 They consider this duplication of work.
 While this might be considered out of scope, Beneficiary States perceive GRACE as being part of the management and control system because of the link with reporting.
 They frequently raised this spontaneously.

-In Latvia, there is an obligation for the NFP and POs to review the MCS description every year, which is not required by the Regulations.
+In Latvia, the NFP and POs review the MCS description every year to check the need for updates, linked to the need to identify if significant changes have been made to the MCS.
 In Malta, all costs incurred are subject to cost verification (instead of verifying a sample), because - due to the low number of projects and small sample, the possible error rate would be too high otherwise.
-Also in Poland, apart from submitting interim financial reports to the FMO twice a year in March and September, POs are also obliged to submit cost statements to the NFP in June and December, so financial reporting is in fact extended from 2 to 4 times a year and the NFP reviews Annual Programme Reports before they are submitted to the FMO.
+In Poland, apart from submitting interim financial reports to the FMO twice a year in March and September, POs are also obliged to submit cost statements to the NFP in June and December, so financial reporting is in fact extended from two to four times per year and the NFP reviews Annual Programme Reports before they are submitted to the FMO.